discord-gamestatus/discord-gamestatus.github.io/docs/admin.md

 > npx tsc
 ```

+## TODO: scheduler
+These docs are incomplete for the latest version please use pre 2.1 version.

 ## Configuring
 The bot is configured through a combination of environment variables and CLI parameters (although
 you they are mostly interchangeable).